svelte-add/svelte-add/projects/svelte-add/README.md

 ## 📨 External integration adders

-`svelte-add` is currently being rewritten, so most integrations are still external (added in a primitive and buggy way, unfortunately), until that is complete:
+`svelte-add` is currently being rewritten, so many integrations are still external (added in a primitive and buggy way, unfortunately), until that is complete:

 - [**Firebase Hosting**](https://github.com/svelte-add/firebase-hosting)
 - [**GraphQL server**](https://github.com/svelte-add/graphql-server)